-Council adopted the Mackay Regional Botanic Gardens Master Plan 2010, which is an updated version of the previous 2000 plan; to ensure it meets today’s community, financial and environmental considerations.
+The Mackay Regional Botanic Gardens Master Plan 2010, is an updated version of the previous 2000 plan; to ensure it meets today's community, financial and environmental considerations.

 The Mackay Regional Botanic Gardens Master Plan 2000 detailed the development of the new botanic gardens for the city and contained detailed investigations, financial planning and conceptual designs for the staged development of the site.
 In 2000 the overall development of the gardens was estimated at $14 million in a series of 10 development stages.